marklcrns/ez-install/README.md

 Ez-install now supports personal dotfiles management to backup-and-restore all your dotfiles across multiple systems.
-Using ez-install, you don't have to worry about where to store all your dotfiles or which dotfiles belong to which freakishly many distro you manage in your machine(s).
+Using ez-install, you don't have to worry about where to store all your dotfiles or which dotfiles belong to which freakishly many distros you manage in your machine(s).
 Seriously, what more could you ask for?!

 ## Disclaimer